 - Yunogou Bishunkaku Onsen (Okayama);

-You who live in Japan, have you tried to go in a mixed bath?
+You who live in Japan, have you ever tried to go in a mixed bath?
 What was your experience?
-We appreciate comments and shares.
+We appreciate the comments and shares.
 We also recommend reading: